run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_mpi_port-forward.md

 ## runai mpi port-forward

-Forward one or more local ports to a mpi training job
+forward one or more local ports to a mpi training job

 ```
 runai mpi port-forward [WORKLOAD_NAME] [flags]